AAMC Professional Development Opportunities

 Founded in 1876 and based in Washington, D.C., the Association of American Medical Colleges (AAMC) is a not-for-profit association representing all accredited U.S. medical schools, including UT Southwestern Medical Center.
 Through its many programs and services, the AAMC strengthens the world's most advanced medical care by supporting the entire spectrum of education, research, and patient care activities conducted by its member institutions.

-This 3½-day seminar is designed for women at the assistant professor level.
-The seminar is for physicians and scientists holding medical school appointments and in the early stages of leadership positions within their discipline, department, or institution.
+This 3½-day seminar, designed for women at the Assistant Professor level, is for physicians and scientists holding medical school appointments and in the early stages of leadership positions within their discipline, department, or institution.
 The program covers leadership topics and provides skills related to academic medicine career building and strategic thinking about career development.

-Attendees will develop their professional network through small-group career mapping sessions.
+Attendees develop their professional network through small-group career mapping sessions.
 CME credit is available for eligible participants.
-The conference is held annually in July.
+The seminar is held every July.